 - abuse of drugs or alcohol or change in pattern of use of drugs or alcohol in connection with other concerning behaviors.

-Sexual Misconduct Policy: the Policy on Sexual Harassment and Misconduct, Relationship Violence, and Stalking, which applies to all members of the university community.
+Title IX Policy: the Policy Prohibiting Title IX Sexual Harassment and Gender-Based Harassment, which applies to all members of the university community.

 - Chief of William & Mary Police (Chair)